drocheam/optrace/docs/source/usage/focus.rst

 Limitations
 __________________

-Limitations include:
+Limitations of the focus search include:

-* due to restrictions of the search region the search can't find a focus that lies between the maximum and minimum z-value of a surface
+* due to restrictions on the search region, foci inside a surface (between minimum and maximum z-value of a surface) can't be found
-* rays absorbed in the search region by the raytracer outline are handled as not absorbed
+* absorptions at the raytracer outline are not handled, when they occur inside the search region.
+  This region reaches from the last to next surface in z-direction
-* in more complex cases only a local minimum is found
+* in more complex cases, only a local minimum is found, but not the global one
-* see the limitations of each method below.
+* see the limitations of each method below

 Usage
 ______________

-For focus search you will need to trace the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` geometry.
-The :meth:`focus_search <optrace.tracer.raytracer.Raytracer.focus_search>` function is then called by passing the focus mode and a starting position.
+The :meth:`focus_search <optrace.tracer.raytracer.Raytracer.focus_search>` method
+takes the focus mode and a starting position as parameters.
-The search takes place around the starting point, with the search region between the largest z-position of the last aperture, filter, lens or ray source and the smallest z-position of the next aperture, filter, lens or outline.
+With this starting position, the search region is defined as axial maximum z-position of the last surface in negative z-direction to the axial minimum of the next position in z-direction.
+This includes surfaces from ray sources, lenses, filters, apertures as well as the outline planes.
+Before focus search, the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` geometry needs to be traced first.

 .. testcode::

    res, fsdict = RT.focus_search("RMS Spot Size", 12.09)

-:python:`focus_search` returns two results, where the first one is a :class:`scipy.optimize.OptimizeResult` object with information on the root finding.
+This function returns a two-element tuple, where the first one is a :class:`scipy.optimize.OptimizeResult` with information on the root finding.
 The found z-position is accessed with :python:`res.x`.
-The second return value includes some additional information, for instance needed for the cost plot, see :ref:`focus_cost_plot`.
+The second return value includes some additional information required for the :ref:`focus_cost_plot`.

-By default, rays from all sources are used to focus_search.
+By default, the focus search includes rays from all sources.
 Optionally a :python:`source_index` parameter can be provided to limit the search to a specific ray source.

 .. testcode::